 The representative will likely put you on hold to either review your account or seek approval from a supervisor to proceed.
 With a positive approach, you’ll likely see equally positive results.

-If this is your first offense, or if it’s been quite some time since your last overdraft incident, play up your good customer report card.
+First offenders and customers who haven’t had an overdraft in quite some time can play up their good customer report card.
 Explain that it was a one-off mishap and refer to your sterling record.
 Having your paycheck direct deposited can strengthen your case when you request a good-faith waiver.

 4. Leverage Your Loyalty